 4 thyme sprigs

 1 fresh bay leaf

-20 gm dried mushrooms
+20g dried mushrooms

 - Rinse buckwheat and set aside.

-- Heat oil in a large saucepan over medium heat and add leek, garlic and thyme, stir occasionally until tender (about 5 minutes).
+- Heat oil in a large saucepan over medium heat and add leek, garlic and thyme, stir occasionally until tender, about 5 minutes.

 - Next, stir in the buckwheat, then add a couple of ladles of mushroom stock, enough to just cover the buckwheat and cook, stirring until absorbed.

-- Season to taste as you cook and continue adding stock like this, stirring until it’s all absorbed before adding more, just as you would when making a risotto.
+- Season to taste as you cook and continue adding stock like this, stirring until it’s all absorbed before adding more, just as you would when making a traditional risotto.

-- Stir in the parmesan, parsley, lemon rind and lemon juice, check the seasoning and serve hot, scattered with extra parmesan, parsley, and thyme.
+- Stir in the Parmesan, parsley, lemon rind and lemon juice, check the seasoning and serve hot, scattered with extra Parmesan, parsley, and thyme.